vkadlcik/DB48X-on-DM42/doc/0-Overview.md

   `1 GET` returns `[7 8 9]`.
 This is intentional.
 The behavior of `{ 1 1 } GET`
   is identical on both platforms, and is extended to multi-dimensional arrays, so that `[[[4 5 6]]] { 1 1 2 } GET` returns `5`.

+* Matrices and vectors can contain integer values or fractions.
+This is closer to the HP50G implementation than the HP48's.
+In some cases, this leads to different results between the implementations.
+If you compute the inverse of `[[1 2 3][4 5 6][7 8 9]` on the HP48, you get a matrix with large values, and the HP48 finds a small, but non-zero determinant for that matrix.
+The HP50G produces a matrix with infinities.
+DB48X by default produces a `Divide by zero` error.

+* DB48X accept matrices and vectors as input to algebraic functions, and returns a matrix or vector with the function applied to all elements.
+For example, `[a b c] sin ` returns `[ 'sin a' 'sin b' 'sin c' ]`.

+* Similarly, DB48X accept operations between a constant and a vector or matrix.
+  This applies the same binary operation to all components of the vector or matrix. `[ a b c ] x +` returns `[ 'a+x' 'b+x' 'c+x' ]`.
+Consistent with that logic, `inv` works on vectors, and inverts each component, so that `[1 2 3] inv` gives `[1/1 1/2 1/3]`.

 ## Help